-Think about it, it’s easy to see why these breeds are so popular.
+Think about it; it’s easy to see why these breeds are so popular.
 There is nothing fancy about the Manchester Terrier.
-He’s not a massive dog that takes up the whole room, he’s also not a dog that you’re going to need to spend hours every week trying to keep well groom and he’s tough!
+He’s not a massive dog that takes up the whole room, he’s also not a dog that you’ll need to spend hours every week trying to keep well-groomed, and he’s tough!

 “Is the Manchester Terrier the one for you?”

-Perhaps he is, but perhaps, owning a “terrier” isn’t the best idea of you?
+Perhaps he is, but possibly owning a “terrier” isn’t your best idea?
 This is why we wanted to take a moment and discuss exactly what it might be like to own one of these awesome little guys.
-This way if you ever get a chance to own one, you’ll know for sure if it’s a good idea or not.
+If you ever get a chance to own one, you’ll know whether it’s a good idea.

 So, without further ado, let’s dive right in!